What would the oceans be without coral reefs? Understanding them is the first step to their conservation.

 ABOUT THE SCIENTIST

-a symposium, I have never felt more at home.
+From time on the research vessel, to hours of microscope work counting plankton samples, to presenting my findings at a symposium, I have never felt more at home.
 Through my studies I became increasingly interested in organisms that have diverse distributions, especially when they are able to live in both shallow regions and areas of great depth.
 Octocorals possess these qualities and have become the center of my passion.

 Currently, I am pursuing my master’s degree in Ecology, Evolution, and Conservation Biology at San Francisco State University.
 Through this program I am partnered with Dr. Gary Williams, a curator of Invertebrate Zoology and an octocoral specialist, at the California Academy of Sciences.
 After completion of my master’s degree I plan to pursue doctoral work in deep sea coral reef exploration, diversity, and conservation.